Choosing the 10 best orchestras in the world was straightforward enough. We all agreed on the names, but it was the order that had us butting heads.

 Founded: 1881 by Henry Lee Higginson

 The Boston Symphony Orchestra (BSO) was also a member of the “Big Five” (a term you may see once or twice while reading this list).
-This world-renowned orchestra is the second oldest musical institution in America, though not as old as the aforementioned New York Philharmonic.
-If you go to listen to the BSO, be prepared for renditions of the French repertoire and their contemporary music interpretations—it’s known for them.
+This world-renowned orchestra is the second-oldest musical institution in America, though not as old as the aforementioned New York Philharmonic.
+If you go to listen to the BSO, be prepared for renditions of the French repertoire and contemporary music interpretations—it’s known for them.

-You may be more familiar with the Boston Pops, an offshoot of the Boston Symphony Orchestra developed in 1885 and called themselves the Boston Pops Orchestra.
+You may be more familiar with the Boston Pops, an offshoot of the Boston Symphony Orchestra developed in 1885.
 It consists of BSO members, excluding the primary, first-chair players.
 They play lighter music and more popular classic songs.
 If you’re in New England and are new to classical music, the Pops would be a great introduction.

 The Boston Symphony Orchestra has been recording since 1917 and performs up to 250 shows each year.
-They also regularly travel on national and international tours.
-They also produce some of the best flute players in the world.
+They also regularly go on national and international tours, and produce some of the best flute players in the world.

 #6 – Philadelphia Orchestra